blekhmanlab/rxivist/db/README.md

 1. Click the blue "Restore" button.
 1. Once this process is complete, your "postgres" database should have two schemas: "public," which doesn't have data in it, and "prod," which contains the data presented on Rxivist.org.

-(For those looking to create a snapshot of their own, Snapshots are created using the "Backup" dialog with the "Yes" option selected for "Pre-data," "Data," "Blobs," "Owner," "Privilege," "With OID(s)" and "Verbose messages.")
+For those looking to create a snapshot of their own, Snapshots are created using the "Backup" dialog with the "Yes" option selected for "Pre-data," "Data," "Blobs," "Owner," "Privilege," "With OID(s)" and "Verbose messages."
+If you are using PostgreSQL 12 (included with pgAdmin 4.0 and up), do not include the "With OID(s)" flag; it was removed and will throw an error if checked.

 ## Example queries